Ajay03299/hindsight/README.md

 # Hindsight

-**A rigorous, leak-aware reimplementation of multi-agent LLM trading - does the edge survive once you control for what the model already knew?**
+**A rigorous reimplementation of multi-agent LLM trading - does the edge survive once you control for what the model already knew?**

 ## Motivation